stakater/mto-docs/content/usecases/quota.md

 small      Active   3m
 ```

-Bill then proceeds to create a tenant for Anna, while also linking the newly created `quota`.
+Bill then proceeds to create a tenant for Anna, while also linking the newly created `Quota`.

 ```yaml
 kubectl create -f - << EOF